 On a periodic basis, Raymond James may convert class C shares that have been held at least one year or are otherwise no longer subject to the fund company's CDSC, which is typically 1% of the amount invested, to the Firm-selected share class.
 The one year holding period is the required minimum holding period typically established by fund companies before the shares become eligible for conversion to another share class without being subject to the CDSC.
 However, certain funds may require that investors hold the Class C shares longer than or less than one year before these shares are CDSC-free.
 CDSC-free class C shares held in advisory program accounts automatically convert, on a tax-free basis, to the share class recommended by us on a quarterly basis.
 For example, a client that holds \$50,000 in class C shares purchased 6 months ago that subsequently transfers these shares to his or her Ambassador account is not assessed an advisory fee for 6 months.
-The shares are subject to advisory fees.
+The shares are subsequently converted by Raymond to the Firm-selected share class the month after they are CDSC-free and once converted are subject to advisory fees.
 Also, upon conversion of the C share to the Firm-selected share class, the 12b-1 fees (if any) are credited to you on a bi-monthly basis.

 Investments held in Ambassador accounts may be comprised of mutual fund shares only (both load-waived and no-load funds), individual equity and fixed income securities and other investments, or a combination of mutual fund shares and individual securities and other investments.
-With respect to load funds, only the Firm-selected share class of these funds, for which the mutual fund sales charge has been waived, may be purchased and charged an advisory Fee in these Programs.
+With respect to load funds, only the Firm-selected share class of these funds, for which the mutual fund sales charge has been waived, may be purchased and charged an advisory fee in these Programs.
 Clients may hold fund shares in an Ambassador account that were originally purchased in a commission-based account and assessed a front-end load at our Firm.
-However, these shares will be designated as non-billable assets for two years from their original purchase date and generally do not charge an advisory Fee on these assets during this period.
+However, these shares will be designated as non-billable assets for two years from their original purchase date and generally do not charge an advisory fee on these assets during this period.
 Additionally, Raymond James credits 12b-1 fees received to your account on a bi-monthly basis.
-This two year exclusion period (or "Two Year Rule") has been implemented to avoid clients being assessed both a load or commission and an advisory Fee on the same asset, but only applies to those above mentioned securities and other investments that were purchased through us.
+This two year exclusion period (or "Two Year Rule") has been implemented to avoid clients being assessed both a load or commission and an advisory fee on the same asset, but only applies to those above mentioned securities and other investments that were purchased through us.
 For questions about which assets are billable or non-billable, please consult with your IAR.